BurakGuven1/reactproject/README.md

-# You can open the website this url https://canlhan.github.io/reactproject/
+# You can open the website this URL https://canlhan.github.io/reactproject/

 # Getting Started with Create React App